 Not knowing the gender of your newborn immediately can turn a hoped-for celebration into a stressful crisis.
-Until the medical evaluation is complete, you may have to avoid thinking of the child as either a boy or a girl.
+Until the medical evaluation is complete, try to avoid thinking of your child as either a boy or a girl.

 Consider delaying a formal announcement of the birth until testing is complete and you've developed a plan with advice from your medical team.
 Give yourself some time to learn and think about the issue before answering difficult questions from family and friends.

 - Ambiguous (uncertain) genitalia.
 Urology Care Foundation. http://www.urologyhealth.org/urology/index.cfm?article=90.
 Accessed Feb.
 5, 2015.